microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -PrincipalId
-Identifier of the principal to which the assignment is being granted to.
+Identifier of the principal that has been granted the role eligibility.
-For example, a user or a group.
-For groups, they must be assignable to roles, that is, the isAssignableToRole of the group property set to true.
+Supports $filter (eq, ne).

 ```yaml
 Type: System.String